mstocco/mariostoc.co/content/traininglog/20230409-challenge2023-11weeksout.md

 ### NOTES
 Total Time: **41 Minutes** &nbsp; Swim: **1900m**

 A practically empty pool apart from 4 triathletes.
 A conversation broke out; 3 of us have scheduled races on June 25th (others doing Coeur d'Alene).

-Hosted the family for Easter Dinner and once the day was done, I went to bed instead of sitting on the trainer.
+Hosted the family for Easter Dinner and once the day was done, I was ready for bed.

 <!---->
 ## MONDAY APR 10 ☁️